Seraaron/agora/srd/Conditions.md

 	-   Should you gain another one _while at six_ then decide which one is more important, and shelve one of them until there's space again.
 -   The catharsis mechanic can effectively be used to 'bank' Ego, but these are _single use_ and unique events, and their narrative weight should be emphasized over their benefit to the game system.

 Characters are also limited in the number of conditions they can start with, based on their [[Circumstances#Age|age]].
+Three for young people, and up to six for older folk.
 This is just a *starting maximum* however, you can earn more than this limit as once you're playing the game.

 ##### Returning Conditions